syncfusion-content/uwp-docs/uwp/Grid-Splitter/Preview.md

 ---
 layout: post
-title: Preview of SfGridSplitter control for UWP
+title: Preview in UWP Grid Splitter control | Syncfusion
-description: Preview of SfGridSplitter control for UWP
+description: Learn here all about Preview support in Syncfusion UWP Grid Splitter (SfGridSplitter) control and more.
 platform: uwp
 control: SfGridSplitter
 documentation: ug
 ---

-# Preview
+# Preview in UWP Grid Splitter (SfGridSplitter)

 `SfGridSplitter` provides a way to preview the redistributed row or columns before it is done.